-The risk of getting malaria is greatest if you do not take your anti-malarial medication or do not take it properly.
-People who take last-minute holidays and also those visiting friends or relatives abroad have been shown to be the least likely to take their anti-malarial medication.
+The risk of getting the disease is greatest if not taking antimalarial medication properly or at all.
+People taking last-minute holidays and also those visiting friends or relatives abroad have been shown to be the least likely to take antimalarial medication.

 How is malaria diagnosed?

 If malaria is suspected then medical advice needs to be sought without delay.
 Anyone who has travelled in the previous year to an area in which there is malaria may be at risk of this disease, even if they took antimalarial medication whilst abroad.
 Usually a doctor will immediately refer to a hospital or Infectious Disease Unit for rapid testing if this is the suspected diagnosis.

 A doctor will organise a blood test.
 The blood sample will be sent to the laboratory and will be examined for the presence of the plasmodium parasite.
 The type of plasmodium causing the infection will also be determined.
 If the first blood test is negative but there is strong suspicion of malaria then another blood test taken a couple of days later might be recommended.

 If malaria is promptly diagnosed and treated, most people make a full recovery.
 Treatment is with antimalarial medicines.
 A number of these are available including: